guicheffer/currency-exchange/README.md

   - This application is not very acessible since I did not want to spend a lot of time improving it since I assumed my architecture skills should be taken into account more than reckon with accessibility related stuff.
 - [ ] **Architectural** <br/>
   - Many things here could have been improved such as folder structures, api calls, error handling, logs, etc;
-  - I think we should review peer dependencies on packages.json - we could use some sort of `Dependabot` in order to make it able to recognize security updates (even GitHub) could do that for us.
+  - I think we should review peer dependencies on packages.json - we could use some sort of `Dependabot` in order to make it able to recognize security updates (even GitHub) could do that for us;
+  - Design system could be a extracted package on its own since there are many ways of setting colors and variables across the styles (app level);
 - [ ] **Performance** <br/>
   I believe there's a lot of space for performance here
 - [ ] **Reusable Code** <br/>